meshery/meshery/docs/pages/concepts/architecture/broker.md

 list: include
 ---

-Broker is a custom kubernetes controller that empowers data streaming across different components of meshery, which are either inside or outside of the kubernetes cluster.
+Broker is a custom Kubernetes controller that provides data streaming across independent components of Meshery whether those components are running inside or outside of the Kubernetes cluster.

 ### Broker FAQs